Simple steps to reduce your stress in the build-up to an exam

 "The day before the exam is light revision, just making sure content is solidified, doing the most recent past paper and then chilling.

 "Day of the exam, good breakfast, and CHILL OUT.
 Worked too hard to stress.
 Go into sixth form and have a laugh with my mates.
-Then go smash the exam.
-(Got A*A*A* in maths, further maths and economics A-level btw, so worked for me)."
+Then go smash the exam."